DigitalHolography/Holovibes/DEVELOPERS.md

 * run: running the last generated executable
 * ctest: running unit tests from GTest using ctest
 * pytest: running integration tests using pytest
+* build_ref: build the reference outputs for integration tests (run it only if the software's output improved, and if you know for sure that it's stable.)
+* clean: remove the buid folder and the generated outputs of the integration tests

 Futhermore, there is several options to manipulate the tool:
 * Build Mode: